Vimux/Binario/README.md

   enable = true
 ```

-The global `.Site.Params.Breadcrumb.enable` param can be overridden for specific posts with `breadcrumb` page's front
+The global `.Site.Params.Breadcrumb.enable` param can be overridden for specific pages with `breadcrumb` front matter
-matter param:
+param:

 ```yaml
 breadcrumb: false